UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What should be in my first night box?

-Your essentials box should contain everything you need to survive 24 hours without unpacking.
-This includes toilet paper, hand soap, medications, phone chargers, a change of clothes, basic bedding, snacks, and trash bags.
+Your dedicated essentials box must contain every item required to comfortably survive 24 hours without opening a single taped moving box.
+Command this step by packing heavy-duty toilet paper, antibacterial hand soap, critical daily medications, vital phone chargers, a fresh change of clothes, basic bedding, non-perishable snacks, and durable trash bags.

 About the Author